 Are there zoonotic or parasitic diseases that I should be concerned about?

-A short list of some of the diseases that Vets and Vet techs might be exposed to include: Q Fever, Influenza, Toxoplasmosis, Lymphocytic Choriomeningtis Virus, Allergic reactions, Rabies, Mites, Scabies, Brucellosis, Chlamydophila psittaci, Ringworm, Giardiasis and Helminths (worms).
+A short list of some of the diseases that vets and vet techs might be exposed to include: Q Fever, Toxoplasmosis, Lymphocytic Choriomeningtis Virus, Allergic reactions, Rabies, Mites, Scabies, Brucellosis, Chlamydophila psittaci, Ringworm, Giardiasis and Helminths (worms).
 There are others.
-MotherToBaby has fact sheets on some of these exposures at https://mothertobaby.wpengine.com/fact-sheets-parent/.
+MotherToBaby has fact sheets on some of these exposures at https://mothertobaby.org/fact-sheets-parent/.

-Pregnant Vets and Vet techs who are responsible for dealing with bodily fluids from the animals, such as cleaning cages and litter boxes, or feces from an infected animal, can consider passing this responsibility to another co-worker.
+Pregnant veterinary staff who are responsible for dealing with bodily fluids from the animals, such as cleaning cages and litter boxes, or feces from an infected animal, can consider passing this responsibility to another co-worker.
 However, all staff members should wear proper protective equipment such as thick disposable gloves, protective clothing, and a mask while handling these animals and their samples regardless if they are pregnant or not.
 Proper hand washing is critical.
 In addition, make sure you are up to date on all of your immunizations.

-The veterinary infection control committee of the National Association of State Public Health Veterinarians has a document (http://nasphv.org/Documents/VeterinaryStandardPrecautions.pdf ) that outlines protocols for zoonotic disease prevention.
+The veterinary infection control committee of the National Association of State Public Health Veterinarians has a document (http://nasphv.org/Documents/VeterinaryStandardPrecautions.pdf ) that outlines protocols for the prevention of zoonotic disease.

 How can I learn more about the pesticides and cleaning chemicals with which I work?